Stellating the Icosahedron and Facetting the Dodecahedron

 Updated 10 May 2022

 The regular icosahedron and dodecahedron are two of the five Platonic solids.
 The stellated icosahedra and facetted dodecahedra are related by polar reciprocation - for every stellated icosahedron there is a twin facetted dodecahedron.
 The stellated icosahedra were thought to have been understood over sixty years ago, but I have been taking a fresh look.
 The facetted dodecahedra appear not to have been studied systematically until Bridge in the early 1970's.

 For more about stellation and facetting in general, see my stellation and facetting pages.

-A series of papers tackling the subject.
-Now in logical order.
+A series of papers tackling the subject, broadly in logical order.

 - In search of the lost icosahedra

 Substantially as in The Mathematical Gazette 86, July 2002, p.p.
 208-215.